 It’s worth thinking about how you want to work with your financial adviser.

 Is face-to-face advice important, or would you prefer an online-first service?

 Do you want an ongoing relationship with your financial adviser over the long term, or simply to sort things and move on?

 Sometimes local knowledge of your situation can really help when it comes to financial planning.

 At other times, it pays to use a technology-led adviser, where much more information and transparency is available to you online, and retaining an ongoing connection doesn’t cost you a fortune.

-3. Is your financial adviser independent?
+3. Is your financial adviser acting for you?